 I recommend that experienced HR managers exchange ideas - with colleagues and within the relevant networks.
 There are specific HR networks that are organized e.g. via Slack such as Purple Squirrel Society or Secret HR Society.
 Alternatively, there are specific network events in different cities that are often organised via meetup groups.
 In addition, there are countless webinars, blog articles and podcasts on the net.

 The Harvard Business Review. is another helpful source of information about the latest trends and scientific findings.
+You can also read our article about how to plan and execute performance management systems.

 Thank you, Bea, for this interesting conversation!